Let’s travel together.

 On 23 September 1927 the Speaker of the House, Sir Littleton Groom planted an English Holly tree directly outside the window of the Clerk’s office in honour of the late Walter Gale.
 This was an interesting choice given the ‘Old’ and ‘Metaphysical’ meanings attributed to Holly.

-In the ‘Language of Flowers’ Holly’s hard, pointed edges historically refer to the idea of “combativeness” and “pain” along with “aggression” and “defensiveness”.
+The Language of Flowers, says Holly blossoms, which can be pink, white, green or yellow may indicate foresight but the hard pointed of the leaves historically refer to the idea of “combativeness” and “pain” along with “aggression” and “defensiveness”.

-Angel of Death Strike Three – Death in Parliament – The Clerk
+Angel of Death Strike Three – Death in Parliament – The Second Clerk

 John Robert McGregor